section-engineering-education/engineering-education/content/articles/introduction-to-php-operators/index.md

 ### Introduction
- In [PHP(Hypertext Preprocessor)](https://www.php.net/), we have different types of operators depending on the number of operands they take.
-For example, some operators take only one operand and operate on it.
-Unary operators are the name for these types of operators.
-A binary operator, which takes two operands, is another form of operator.
+An operator is is a symbol that performs operations on operands.
+In [PHP(Hypertext Preprocessor)](https://www.php.net/), there are different types of operators depending on the number of operands they take.
+For example, urinary operators take only one operand.
+On the contrary, binary operators take two operands..

 ### Prerequisites

 1. Xampp for `Linux` downloaded on your machine.
 You can download the latest version [here](https://www.apachefriends.org/download.html) or follow [this]() steps on how to download.
 2. Little knowledge of PHP

-3. Type Editor like [Visual studio](https://code.visualstudio.com/download) or any other depending on your taste.
+3. A text editor like [Visual studio](https://code.visualstudio.com/download) or any other depending on your taste.

 `NB`
 To run any PHP file, You must first start `Xampp`.
 This is done using this command.